andrzejolszak/picat-blazor-monaco-ide/README.md

-# picat-bm-ide
+# picat-blazor-monaco-ide
-Web IDE for the Picat programming language based on Blazor and Monaco
+Web IDE for the Picat programming language based on .net Blazor and Monaco

 This editor aims to aid in learning Picat syntax and editing Picat programs.